-Input was gathered via an online survey, in-person outreach at local events, and meetings with a variety of local community organizations.
+Input was gathered from two phases of engagement via an online survey, in-person outreach at local events, and meetings with a variety of local community organizations.
 Results from the 2024 Citizen Satisfaction Survey were also reviewed.

 Engagement with City Staff and Council